ak1m1tsu/muerta/readme.md

 ## Features

-- [ ] Python service to recognize shelf live on a picture
+- [x] Python service to recognize shelf life on a picture
 - [ ] JWT Authentication
 - [ ] Logging in JSON format
 - [ ] Users with roles and groups